Defining our vision

 We support human rights, particularly women’s equality and reproductive rights, and oppose all discrimination or coercion.
 We advocate a rights-based approach to family planning provision.

-- principles and programme of action of the 1994 Cairo International Conference on Population and Development
+We endorse the 1948 Universal Declaration of Human Rights, including the right to found a family; the International Covenant on Economic, Social and Cultural Rights; and the principles and programme of action of the 1994 Cairo International Conference on Population and Development

 Our values are the ethics to which we subscribe.
 We believe: